czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 - keeping the instructor on track and on time
 - reminding participants to complete feedback forms.

+### Communication channels

+We will primarily use Slack for communications with learners to encourage a "cohort" effect and capture discussions that would otherwise disappear from Zoom/Google Meet chat.
+However, we recognise that learners may join the synchronous sessions on their phones and therefore the Zoom/Google Meet chat is useful in this case.

+### Hidden curriculum

+#### Time management

+For the exercises, we encourage instructors not to read out answers already entered into the CodiMD and instead to ask learners more targeted follow up questions.

+#### Extra resources

+Template [Google Slides](https://docs.google.com/presentation/d/1hrI70StR2ghGAIj-qxk06bxttWX7ff3yNQOM25HcBnQ/edit?usp=sharing) to supplement Episode 1 are available for you to use.

+(For internal use by the Catalyst Project team) A folder containing template feedback forms and a workshop folder for each training event can be found in the team [Google Drive](https://drive.google.com/drive/folders/1cElP_O-FdkM1-BbH6jO111M4mUVvU7H0?usp=drive_link).

 ## Pre-workshop tasks

 You may use the following email template to communicate with learners 1 week before the workshop.